ziwer1/yuglify/clone.md

 ### 5. Make any other changes to the package and commit them.

-Update the npm version no. in `package.json` with every change.
+Update the package version no. in `package.json` with every change.

 *If you don't update the version no. you will not be able to push to the npm registry.*